TI-Tokyo/riak-docs-fork/content/riak/cs/3.0.1/cookbooks/installing.md

 We strongly recommend using one of the documented [version combinations]({{<baseurl>}}riak/cs/3.0.1/cookbooks/version-compatibility/) when installing and running Riak CS.

+>**Note on OTP version**
+>
+> **If version of OTP installed with Riak CS is a higher version then the OTP version installed with Riak KV a failure to read BEAM file will occur, therefore it should be ensured that the OTP versions match.

 ## Installing Riak KV

 Before installing Riak CS, Riak KV must be installed on each node in